 M&M Gauss rifle [Ranged ballistic Damage 7, Senses 1 (Extended Visual)].

-See our Grenades and Heavy Weapons article for general considerations about these.
+See our Heavy Weapons article for general considerations about these.

 Rockwell CZ53 5mm minigun

 A 28 pounds weapon firing what seems to be one of the most common assault rifle ammunition.
 This minigun features six barrels, and either a 120-round or 240-round ammunition cage depending on the revision.
 Later models could also be connected to an ammunition backpack.

 (Incidentally, the given weight is lowballed.
 35 to 40lbs would be more reasonable, based on the real-world “Microgun” prototype.
 Since Fallout tech often looks heavy and clunky, I’d err toward 40lbs.)

 Obviously this weapon is intended to be used by power armour infantry, though one imagines that some vehicles may have pintle-mounted this.
 However it was in the process of being replaced by a more modern models using more specialised rounds.
 After the War, it also turned out to be entirely useable by most super-mutants created by the Master.

 The stats for the Man-Portable Minigun in our Heavy Weapons article fit, but raise the necessary Strength by 1 in both DCA and DCH.
 In DCH, the Ammunition capacity is 3 or 6 depending upon the size of the ammunition cage, and rises to the standard 10 with the backpack.

 In Fallout 2, the damage-per-round of this weapon is lowballed for game balance, to about the level of a 10mm pistol shot (!).
 This interacts badly with FO2 damage threshold mechanics, the result being that this weapon clearly under-performs against heavily armoured targets.